darrennix/readme/README.md

 Meeting Protocol
 ----------------

 I go to a lot of meetings.
 I aggressively prune the attendee list and frequency of meetings.
 I try to foster small group meetings where everyone participates actively.
+Meetings with three of us are perfect, three to eight are ok, and more than eight you will find that I am secretly thinking the whole time that the meeting should be smaller.

 I keep calendar events public by default and allow-modify by guests; that means you can move the meeting without asking me.
 I think it's a bit inconsiderate to schedule a meeting with someone and not have the meeting be editable -- this prevents the person from adding notes, adding rooms, rescheduling, etc.  I highly recommend changing your defaults to allow-modify.